Xexer/abap-message-logger/README.md

 | save                   | Save messages to application log         |
 | search_message         | Search for a message in the log          |

+## Unit Tests

+The framework is tested using unit tests, and currently all components are covered.
+If errors or enhancements are made, we would expand the unit tests.

 ## Usage

 Here you get some informations, how to use the log.
 You could also check the Unit Tests for message handling.